 ID Mitigation PC-5.01 Contractor employees responsible for receipt and distribution of hazardous substances will be trained in handling and transportation of dangerous goods, and WHMIS.
 PC-5.02 Emergency Preparedness and Response Plan and procedures for marshalling yards will be developed.
 PC-5.03 Erosion protection, sediment control and drainage management measures will be put in place prior to construction.
-PC-5.04 Fire breaks will be established a minimum of six meters around marshalling yards in areas where there is a risk of fire.
+PC-5.04 Fire breaks will be established around marshalling yards in areas where there is a risk of fire.
 PC-5.05 Garbage and debris will be stored in approved containers, sorted for recycling and disposed of at a licensed or approved waste disposal site.
-PC-5.06 Hazardous materials entering and leaving the marshalling yards will be inventoried and accounted for.
+PC-5.06 Hazardous substances entering and leaving the marshalling yards will be inventoried and accounted for.
 PC-5.07 Hazardous substances will be stored in accordance with provincial legislation, and provincial and national codes and standards.
 PC-5.08 Marshalling yards will be located based on criteria that consider soils, topography, land form type, permafrost, wildlife habitat and other environmental factors.
 PC-5.09 Marshalling yards will be located in existing clearings or natural openings.
-PC-5.10 Marshalling yards will be located, constructed, operated and decommissioned in accordance with contact specifications and in accordance with the Rehabilitation and Vegetation Management Plan.
+PC-5.10 Marshalling yards will be located, constructed, operated and decommissioned in accordance with contact specifications.
 PC-5.11 Once marshalling yards are no longer required, structures, equipment, materials, fences, etc. will be dismantled and moved to storage or a new location.
 PC-5.12 Organic material, topsoil and sub-soil stripped during site preparation will be stockpiled separately for later use in site rehabilitation.
 PC-5.13 Petroleum products will only be stored, handled and dispensed in designated areas within marshalling yards in accordance with provincial legislation and guidelines.
 PC-5.14 Spill control and clean-up equipment to be located at designated areas within marshalling yards.
+PC-5.15 Staging and work storage areas no longer required will be decommissioned and rehabilitated in accordance with the Rehabilitation and Vegetation Managment Plan.
 PC-5.16 Vegetation control at marshalling yards will be in accordance with Rehabilitation and Vegetation Management Plan.
 PC-5.17 Vehicle, machinery and equipment maintenance and repairs will be carried out in designated areas within marshalling yards.
-PC-5.18 Hazardous waste materials, fuel containers and other materials will be stored in approved containers and transported to licensed or approved waste disposal facilities by a licensed carrier.
+PC-5.18 Waste hazardous substances, fuel containers and other materials will be stored in approved containers and transported to licensed or approved waste disposal facilities by a licensed carrier.
 PC-5.19 Welding mats will be used to minimize the risk of fire.